If you’re looking for information about touring the battlefield at the Gettysburg National Military Park, you’re in the right place!

 Touring the Gettysburg Battlefield

-My advice to first-time visitors to the Gettysburg battlefield is to visit the Gettysburg National Military Park Museum and Visitor Center before you do anything else.
+My advice to first-time visitors to the Gettysburg battlefield is to explore the Visitor Center at the Gettysburg National Military Park before you do anything else.

 Through a combination of short films, interpretive exhibits, and relics, the museum and visitor center will help you better understand the cast of characters, the critical events, and the geographic features of the Gettysburg battlefield that helped shape the 3-day battle’s outcome.